splunk/splunk-connect-for-snmp/docs/gettingstarted/sc4snmp-installation.md

 If you see `<pending>` communicate instead of the IP address, that means you either provided the wrong IP address in `traps.loadBalancerIP` or there's something wrong with the `metallb` microk8s addon.

-In the following example, the default indexes are used, the metric data goes to netmetrics, and the events goes to netops.
+In the following example, the default indexes are used, the metric data goes to `netmetrics`, and the events goes to `netops`.

 #### Test SNMP Traps